Seven boutique hotels in Southsea are up for sale as collection - here's the asking price

-Hampshire hoteliers put their seven boutique hotels and cottages in Southsea on sale for an eight-figure sum
+Hampshire hoteliers put their seven boutique hotels and cottages in Southsea on sale for £10.5m

 A PAIR of hoteliers are selling their portfolio of seven boutique hotels and cottages in Southsea – and are hoping for an eight-figure sale.